Should you sell an underperforming ETF?

 Is your investment really underperforming?

 Investors tend to immediately attribute poor investment performance with their decision making skills, rather than examining overarching factors.
-To determine whether your investment is underperforming, there are several considerations you can look at:
+To determine whether your investment is truly underperforming, there are several things you can look at:

 - Valuations: Logically, the higher the valuation at purchase, the lower the expected long term return.
-In the case of ARKK, my friend (like most covid investors) entered ARKK when the fund was trading 1.6 price/fair value estimate.
-The ETF currently sits at 1.26 price/fair value implying the weighted underlying holdings are still overvalued.
+In the case of ARKK, my friend (like most Covid investors) entered ARKK when the fund was trading 1.6x price/fair value estimate.

-- Benchmark: Underperformance is always relative, whether to your own portfolio, the sector or the entire market.
-It is important to benchmark your investment against the relevant category or index.
-ARKK’s NAV return over the trailing 5-year period to June 2025 is a bleak -0.6% meanwhile its relevant index returned 11%.
+- Benchmark: Underperformance is always relative, whether to your own portfolio, the category or the entire market.
+It is important to benchmark your investment against the relevant measure.
+ARKK’s NAV return over the trailing 5-year period to 11 November 2025 is a bleak -2.2% meanwhile the relevant index returned 8.9%.

 - Time: ETFs experience a slightly different investment cycle than individual stocks.
-A fund may indicate in their prospectus the investment time horizon required to earn the best potential return.
+A fund may indicate the investment time horizon required to earn the best potential return in its prospectus.
 It is important to evaluate where your investment sits within this recommendation.
 ARKK, like most growth funds, suggests an investment horizon of a full market cycle or 5-7 years.

 Evaluate the changes